openmainframeproject/tac/process/working_groups/README.md

     - [Q: Can working groups have infrastructure during formation to enable collaboration?](#q-can-working-groups-have-infrastructure-during-formation-to-enable-collaboration)
     - [Q: What if the goals or mission of the working group change?](#q-what-if-the-goals-or-mission-of-the-working-group-change)

 The purpose of working groups is to study and report on a particular question and make recommendations based on its findings.
-The end result of a working group may be a new project proposal, landscape, whitepaper ,or even a report detailing its findings.
-The intention of working groups is not to host a full project or specification.
-Working Groups can be formed at any time but must be sponsored by a [TAC member] and with an affirmative vote of the Open Mainframe Project TAC.
+The result of a working group may be a new project proposal, landscape, whitepaper, or even a report detailing its findings.
+Working groups do not intend to host a complete project or specification.
+Working Groups can be formed at any time but must be sponsored by a [TAC member][] and with an affirmative vote of the Open Mainframe Project TAC.
 The TAC can also shut down a working group with a majority vote.

 ## Process